-Required Background: At least a D grade in Year 10 Mathematics.
-Cost: \$100.00 per year in Senior School.
-Course Description: Unit One This unit provides students with the mathematical skills and understanding to solve problems relating to calculations, the use of formulas to find an unknown quantity, applications of measurement and the use and interpretation of graphs.
+At least a D grade in Year 10 Mathematics.

+This unit provides students with the mathematical skills and understanding to solve problems relating to calculations, the use of formulas to find an unknown quantity, applications of measurement and the use and interpretation of graphs.
 Teachers are advised to apply the content of all topics in contexts which are meaningful and of interest to their students.
 Possible contexts for this unit are earning and managing money and nutrition and health.
 The number formats for the unit are whole numbers, decimals, common fractions, common percentages, square and cubic numbers written with powers.

+This unit includes the following four topics:

+- Basic calculations, percentages and rates

+- Using formulas for practical purposes

+- Measurement

+- · Graphs.

-This unit includes the following four topics: Basic calculations, percentages and rates Using formulas for practical purposes Measurement Graphs.
-Unit Two This unit provides students with the mathematical skills and understanding to solve problems related to representing and comparing data, percentages, rates and ratios, and time and motion.
+This unit provides students with the mathematical skills and understanding to solve problems related to representing and comparing data, percentages, rates and ratios, and time and motion.
 Teachers are advised to apply the content of all topics in contexts which are meaningful and of interest to the students.
 Possible contexts for this unit to achieve this goal are transport and independent living.
 The number formats for the unit are whole numbers, decimals, fractions and percentages, rates and ratios.

-This unit includes the following four topics: Representing and comparing data Percentages Rates and ratios Time and motion.
-Assessment Outline: Written response, tests and multimodal texts.
-Leads to: Mathematics Essential General Year 12.
+This unit includes the following four topics:

+- Representing and comparing data

+- Percentages

+- Rates and ratios

+- Time and motion.